Rifazul-Islam/donation-campaign/README.md

 # My Project Feature
-- This Site Donation Relate.
+- This Site is Donation Related.
 - Any card click show the details information.
 - Donate button click show the information donation page .